-Effect: Failure to properly segregate duties between recording, distribution and reconciliation of accounts can lead to misappropriation of funds that is not detected during the normal course of business.
+Effect: Failure to properly segregate duties noted in the condition above, as well as the initiation, approval, and recording of journal entries can lead to misappropriation of funds that is not detected during the normal course of business.

 Cause: The lack of segregation of duties is due to the limited number of individuals in each office to perform all of the required duties.